Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 configuration that caused a conflict error before when all of the same configuration statements were made in ``app.py``.
-In particular, ``hi_world`` and ``hello_world`` are both being registered as the view that should be called when the ``'home`` route is executed.
+In particular, ``hi_world`` and ``hello_world`` are both being registered as the view that should be called when the ``home`` route is executed.
 When the application runs, when you visit ``/`` in your browser, you will see ``Hello world!`` (not ``Hi world!``).
 The registration for the ``hello_world`` view in ``app.py`` "won" over the registration for the ``hi_world`` view in